 An ample, polystone (polyurethane resin mixed with powdered stone additives) top looks just like poured concrete, although it's much lighter and waterproof.
 Strong, tapered acacia-wood legs only add to its quality of construction.
 It's also versatile enough for use as an outdoor dining table; take it outside it for alfresco meals under the stars.

 Channel your inner Palm Beach socialite.
-This 1970s-era table oozes glamour with its high-gloss black finish.
-Its woven-rattan base echoes the style of Franco Albini, making it a chic, sophisticated dining table that seats four guests comfortably; set a larger piece of glass right onto its wood tabletop to accommodate even more.
+This 1970s-inspired table oozes glamour with its high-gloss matte black finish.
+Its stainless steel base echoes the style of Franco Albini, making it a chic, sophisticated dining table that seats four guests comfortably.
+Since it's available in black, gray, gold, and silver means it will fit in any decor scheme.

 A real wood dining table for under $1,000 is hard to come by but the construction of this hardy, solid pine version—sourced from renewable forests in Southern Brazil— has us impressed.
 Its driftwood-tone finish highlights its natural knots and grain and its surface has been stylishly distressed.

-While on the smaller side (it seats two), this gorgeous rosewood dining table is a statement piece perfect for small-apartment dwellers who are tight on space.
-Intricate bone inlay detailing and hand-carved floral designs throughout make it a showpiece for those who love its relaxed, bohemian spirit.
+While on the smaller side—at 24-inches square it seats two—this gorgeous Moroccan dining table is a statement piece, perfect for small-apartment dwellers who are tight on space.
+Intricate hand-carved bone inlay detailing throughout make it a showpiece for those who love its relaxed, bohemian spirit.

-Featuring two leaves that drop down when not in use, this round dining table still seats four while sliding into narrow spaces like nobody's business.
-It's composed of a blend of sturdy acacia, rubberwood, and engineered wood and its light, natural finish evokes the easygoing, beachy feel of summers spent lounging on the coast.
+Featuring one leaf that converts the table to a 52x69-inch oval, this round dining table still seats four while sliding into narrow spaces like nobody's business.
+It's composed of a blend of sturdy ash solids and white oak veneer, while the trestle leg base provides its sturdy support.

 The boldness of its geometric brass-plated frame coupled with the utter simplicity of the tempered-glass tabletop is directly inspired by the glamourous, symmetrical furniture produced during the Art Deco period.
 It's also elegant enough to host a formal gathering and seats four with ease.